cs-dlut/CURE/README.md

 --get web address http://localhost:8000/
 --Open this address in the browser to start the experiment

-3. In the simulation_experiments folder, including repeated prisoner's dilemma game (RPDG) experiment, repeated public goods game (RPGG) experiment, stochastic prisoner's dilemma game (SPDG) experiment.
-Under each corresponding folder is the relevant code and the Data obtained through run codes.
+3. In the simulation_experiments folder, including 1)codes of repeated prisoner's dilemma game (RPDG) experiment, repeated public goods game (RPGG) experiment, stochastic prisoner's dilemma game (SPDG) experiment; and 2)Source Data for main figures 2~5.
+For the simulation experiment code, you can execute the JAVA program on Eclipse and the .m program on Matlab.